 Handrails And Grab Handles

 Every home should have a stair rail installed on all staircases but ensure that rails are correctly fastened to the wall and check fixings regularly to see they haven't worked loose.
 The same applies to grab handles and other accessories specifically designed for the disabled and elderly - both inside and outside the home.
-It's vital that stairwells and access to rooms are not blocked with household clutter which would cause an obstruction in the event of fire.
+It's vital that stairwells and access to rooms are not blocked with household clutter which would cause an obstruction in the event of a fire.

 Home Safety (USA)

 Electrical Equipment And Installation